raspberrypilearning/thonny-chromebook/en/step_1.md

 ![Username entered in username field, with Install button highlighted.](images/6_Install.png)

-Once Linux has been installed, yoyu can access it in the application menu.
+Once Linux has been installed, you can access it in the application menu.

 ![Application menu showing Terminal highlighted.](images/7_Open_terminal.png)